nnenasheva/documentation/user_guide/business_intelligence_filters.rst

     |

-  - List if available activities to filter by.
+  - List of available activities to filter by.

     |activity_selector_2|